-Monthly, quarterly, weekly, or at least annually organizations expect updates of Property Marketing Plans.
+Updating the outreach and marketing plan is usually scheduled quarterly, weekly, or at least annually.
 Dutifully, plans are submitted to the appropriate source for review.
 Task complete…Thirty, sixty’ ninety days later, update plan.
 Task complete, check the item off the TO DO list.

-How is the plan integrated in to the property operations?
+How is the plan integrated in to the weekly schedule of the apartment community ?
 Without specific action items, the plan is a report providing little value.
 What a waste.
-A thorough marketing plan has taken a considerable amount of time to prepare, why is there failure to follow through with the action items adding structure to the marketing efforts of the property?
+A thorough marketing plan has taken a considerable amount of time to prepare.
+Why is there failure to follow through with the action items adding structure to the marketing efforts of the property?

 “We’re too busy!”